 Suppose your pet goes to his crate.
 Attempt to cover it with a sheet to improve your sense of safety.
 But, leave the crate door open so that your Frenchie doesn’t feel trapped.

 Enable your Frenchie to connect something negative like a storm with something positive.
 Keep a toy hidden away and bring it out to play as they start to feel anxious about an incoming storm.

 Feed them with a special treat during these periods.
 This distracts their attention by enjoying the treat or toy throughout the storm and will slowly help to recondition their response to a storm.

 The sound of the thunder must come sporadically to mimic real thunder.
-While this is happening to keep on eye on your Frenchies behavior.
-Try to distract them while the noise is happening by playing fetch or doing some kind of enjoyable activity, as mention above.
+In comparison, this is happening to keep an eye on your Frenchies’ behavior.
+Try to distract them while the noise is happening by playing fetch or doing some kind of enjoyable activity, as mentioned above.

 If your French Bulldog is too afraid to participate, you have to turn down the volume of your thunder noise and try again tomorrow.